amyasar/image-marsrover/MarsRoverImage---Spring-Boot-main/README.md

-# MarsRoverImage - Web Application
+# Image"MarsRover" - Web Application

-This Web application is designed to collect image data gathered by NASA's Curiosity, Opportunity, and Spirit rovers on Mars using NASA's Mars Rover Photos API.
+This web application is dedicated to gathering image data obtained by NASA's Curiosity, Opportunity, and Spirit rovers on Mars.
+It achieves this by utilizing NASA's Mars Rover Photos API.

-Input: The certain date to fetch images and the cameras.
+Input: User input consists of specifying a specific date for image retrieval and selecting the preferred cameras for image collection.

 Language: Java , JavaScript.
 Framework: Spring Boot 2, Bootstrap 4.